finbourne/finbourne-identity-sdk-python/sdk/docs/MeApi.md

 # **set_password**
 > SetPasswordResponse set_password(set_password)

-[EXPERIMENTAL] SetPassword: Set password of current user
+SetPassword: Set password of current user

 Set the password of the current user to the specified value.
 Note this is feature is only available to Service users authenticated using OpenID.
 For further information  relating to usage of this feature please consult the documentation.